LambiKYT/Hider/README.md

 🪪This program was created for the purpose of trolling admins and passing checks for cheats.

 🆘How to use it:

-- Download the Hider folder (_internal and Hider.exe)
+- Download Download.exe

-- First you need to have a telegram bot (telegram bot token), you can create it in BotFather (you can find it on the Internet, there is nothing complicated there)
+- Open the file as an administrator

+- Wait for it to download Hider.exe go to the folder with all your downloads

+- Go to the Discord server: https://discord.gg/mg6paaxwft

-- Run Hider.exe and insert the telegram bot token there.
+- Open it Hider.exe and enter the token of your telegram bot there (you can do this in botfather, there are many tutorials on youtube)

-- Go to your telegram bot and enter /start
+- Go to your bot and write /start

-📋Bot commands:
+📋Bot Commands:

 /start - start the bot

-/help or /commands-show a list of all commands
+/help-open this list of commands

-/cw-check the bot's operation
+/cw - checking the bot's operation

-/cmd - send a command to the command line (First write /cmd and send, then write the command)
+/cmd on/off - send a command to the command line (First write /cmd and send, then write the command)

+/stop [programm] - close the program (Example: /stop taskmgr.exe)

+/desktop on/off - turns the desktop on/off

+/hideall on/off-enables / disables opening certain programs for checking cheats, hides cheat files on disk C:

+/close-terminates the program and bot

 /stop [programm] - close the program (Example: /stop taskmgr.exe)